triggermesh/docs/docs/sources/awsdynamodb.md

 ### API Credentials

-The TriggerMesh AWS DynamoDB event source authenticates calls to the AWS DynamoDB API using an [Access Key][accesskey].
-The page at this link contains instructions to create an access key when signed either as the root user or as an IAM user.
+The TriggerMesh event source for Amazon DynamoDB authenticates calls to the AWS API using AWS Access Keys.
+The page [Understanding and getting your AWS credentials][accesskey] contains instructions to create access keys when signed-in either as the root user or as an IAM user.
 Take note of the **Access Key ID** and **Secret Access Key**, they will be used to create an instance of the event source.

 It is considered a [good practice][iam-bestpractices] to create dedicated users with restricted privileges in order to programmatically access AWS services.
 Permissions can be added or revoked granularly for a given IAM user by attaching